evanjohnso/doc_doc_go/README.md

 ## Description

-_The cosmic calculator will provide a user with their age based off of other planets in the Milky Way_
+_Enter a location and the specialty you require and a list of doctors in the given proximity will appear_
+_Stay tuned for the implementation of Google maps!_

 ## Setup/Installation Requirements

-* Google Chrome
+* Chrome
 * Node

 ```console